DogPawHat/nebulous-dinner/README.md

 - `yarn run storybook` to view the Storybook for this app at `localhost:6006`.
 This will allow you to view the components of the app in isolation of each other, with some options not used in the main app.
 - `yarn build` to build the app for distribution.
 (Won't cover hosting here, but I use [surge.sh](https://surge.sh))

 This was build with `create-react-app`, non-ejected.
-The default readme can be found at `CRA_README.md`.
-More detials on the process is at `PROCESS.md`
+The default readme can be found at [`CRA_README.md`](https://github.com/DogPawHat/nebulous-dinner/blob/master/CRA_README.md).
+More details on the process is at [`PROCESS.md`](https://github.com/DogPawHat/nebulous-dinner/blob/master/PROCESS.md)